Africa Liberal Network

-The Africa Liberal Network (ALN; Réseau libéral africain) is an organization composed of 47 political parties from 29 countries in Africa.
+The Africa Liberal Network (ALN; Réseau libéral africain) is an organization composed of 42 political parties from 24 countries in Africa.
 It is an associated organisation of Liberal International, the political family to which liberal democratic parties belong.
 The ALN serves to promote liberal objectives and principles throughout the continent.

 Parties involved in the ALN agree to a policy stating that they: exist to ensure the freedom and dignity of all people through; establishing political and civil rights, ensuring basic freedoms, the rule of law, democratic government based on free and fair elections with peaceful transition, ensuring religious, gender, and minority rights, fighting corruption, and establishing free market economies.

 Development

 The network developed from what was originally the Organisation of African Liberal Parties and was established during an initial meeting of parties in Mombasa, Kenya, in July 2001.
 It was formally launched at a subsequent meeting in Johannesburg, South Africa, in June 2003.
 This meeting adopted the Johannesburg Declaration, committing the parties to core liberal democratic principles.
 The network is now run from the Democratic Alliance headquarters in Cape Town, South Africa.
 The Westminster Foundation for Democracy primarily supports the ALN, and since its inception it has maintained a mutually beneficial relationship with other partners.
-To ensure sustainability the ALN is seeking to diversity and broaden its support and partnership base to include other institutions.
+To ensure sustainability the ALN is seeking to diversify and broaden its support and partnership base to include other institutions.